pymc-devs/pymc-examples/myst_nbs/howto/Model_Builder.myst.md

     @classmethod
     def create_sample_input(cls):
         """
-        create_sample_input creates the sample input we need for our model, user can either use this or initalise their own parameters acordingly.
+        create_sample_input creates the sample input we need for our model, user can either use this or initialise their own parameters accordingly.
         """

         x = np.linspace(start=0, stop=1, num=100)